kylek29/bookmap-tos-config/README.md

 As a general tip, it might be best to place the EXE somewhere in your user directory (e.g. C:\Users\*Username*\Documents ) so that you have full permissions to the local folder.

 # Config.ini Options
-- backups : [int] - default: 10 --> The number of backups the program will keep of the configs.
+- backups : [int] - default: 20 --> The number of backups the program will keep of the configs.
 With "10", it'll delete the 10th oldest file when a new one is successfully created.
-- bookmappath : [str] - default: "C:\Program Files\thinkorswim\book_map" --> Path to the bookmap program file located inside the Think or Swim software directory, not the path to the config file.
+- bookmap_directory : [str] - default: "C:\Program Files\thinkorswim\book_map" --> Path to the bookmap program file located inside the Think or Swim software directory, not the path to the config file.
-- bm_config : [str] - default: "bookmap_config_v7.json" --> The name of the config file, you likely won't need to change this until they release a version 8 of Bookmap.
+- bookmap_config_file : [str] - default: "bookmap_config_v7.json" --> The name of the config file, you likely won't need to change this until they release a version 8 of Bookmap.

 # Permissions
 Windows 10 users may need to Run as Administrator or give permissions to edit the config file under the Think-or-Swim directory, this depends solely on your OS config.
 A general check to see if we can write to the directory is performed with an Error Message being provided if that check fails.

 To set permissions on the folder so you don't need to Run as Administrator:
 1. Navigate to your ToS Bookmap folder (by default, this is: C:\Program Files\thinkorswim\book_map ) and right-click the "settings" folder.